 Set up to fail

-Although the goal is to have 150 stores in operation by 2020, Ontario will only have 40 locations where residents can legally purchase marijuana on the date of legalization.
+Although the goal is to have 150 stores in operation by 2020, Ontario will only have 40 locations where residents can legally purchase marijuana and kratom for sale.
 Ontario had a population of 13,448,494 people in 2016; on the day of legalization, that works out to just over 300,000 people per outlet.

 If that seems like a long lineup, it is worth remembering that purchasing marijuana from any other source would remain a criminal offense.
 Imagine having to buy alcohol from a store that served 300,000 people.
 Under the Liquor Control Board of Ontario, which will operate the marijuana dispensaries, there are 872 locations where Ontarians can purchase alcohol.